kraibse/minecraft-art-generator/README.md

 - [x] Minecraft Pi
 OR
 - [x] Spigot Server with the "RaspberryJuice" plugin
+    - the server is included in the files and just needs to be started

 Additionally you need:
 - [x] Python 3.x